Who's been knocked out of the World Cup 2018?

 - Sign for the free RadioTimes.com newsletter

-These are the teams who have already been knocked out of the 2018 World Cup, and have failed to make it through the ground stages.
+These are the teams who have already been knocked out of the 2018 World Cup.

 Group A